Generalizable Synthetic Image Detection via Language-guided Contrastive Learning: LASTED for Synthetic Image Detection

 \section{LASTED for Synthetic Image Detection}

 Our goal is to design a synthetic image detector, termed LASTED, that can generalize well to unseen data.
-This is achieved by improving the training paradigm with the assistance of language supervision and by formulating the synthetic image detection in the testing phase as an identification problem.
+This is achieved by improving the training paradigm with the assistance of language supervision.
 In the following, we first introduce the motivation of utilizing augmented language supervision, followed by the details on how to design the textual labels.
-Eventually, the detailed training and testing procedures of our LASTED are given.
+Eventually, the detailed training procedures of our LASTED are given.